apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

 - Copy the `Consumer Key` associated with the `iExplore App` by going to Publish → Developer Apps → iExplore App
 - Start the Trace session for the `{your-initials}_hotels` proxy

 - Send a test `/GET hotels` request from `Postman` with the following query parameters: `zipcode=98101&radius=200&apikey={INSERT CONSUMER KEY HERE}`

 **Note:** Be sure to insert the consumer key appropriately.
 As you copy-paste, be sure to remove any spaces before and after the Consumer Key.
 Also, don't keep the curly braces.

+- Again from `Postman`, send the same kind of request to `/GET hotels`, but use a bogus API Key: `zipcode=98101&radius=200&apikey={INSERT BOGUS KEY HERE}`

-- Review the Trace for the proxy and the returned response to ensure that the flow is working as expected.
+- Now switch back to the Trace tab in the browser.
+Review the Trace for the proxy and the returned response to ensure that the flow is working as expected.
+It allows requests with valid API keys and rejects requests with invalid keys.

 - Stop the Trace session for the ‘{your-initials}_hotels’ proxy